Overview of Vermont Taxes

 Vermont Gas Tax

 While gasoline purchases in Vermont are not subject to sales tax, there is an excise tax on fuel in Vermont.
-The state tax on regular gasoline totals 32.61 cents per gallon, and the state tax on diesel fuel is 34.10 cents per gallon.
+The state tax on regular gasoline totals 32.61 cents per gallon.

 Vermont Alcohol Tax

 Taxes on alcoholic beverages in Vermont vary depending on the type of beverage.
 Vermont is a control state, which means that it controls the wholesale of liquor, which is sold through agency stores.
 The state therefore captures revenue by selling liquor, which functions as a de facto tax.
 It also taxes the agency stores based on their total revenue, with rates ranging from 5% to 25%.
-The Tax Foundation has estimated that these taxes, along with the revenue earned through the state liquor control system, are equivalent to an excise tax of $7.68 per gallon of liquor, which is the 19th-highest rate in the nation.
+The Tax Foundation has estimated that these taxes, along with the revenue earned through the state liquor control system, are equivalent to an excise tax of $7.68 per gallon of liquor.

 Beer and wine (which are not part of the control system) face two types of taxes in Vermont.
 The first is an alcohol sales tax of 10% (plus a 1% local option tax in some cities).
-The second is an excise tax, which us 27 cents per gallon of beer and 55 cents per gallon of wine.
+The second is an excise tax, which is 26 cents per gallon of beer and 55 cents per gallon of wine.

 Vermont Estate Tax